Vaishnavi-Patekar/Multi-Client-Services-Website/README.md

 This project is currently a **work in progress**.
 Core backend setup and initial frontend components are being implemented.
 More features, modules, and UI enhancements will be added soon.
+Implemented Signup, login and built Merchant dashboard and Customer Dashbaord.

 ---